leanprover-community/blog/posts/sphere-packing-1.md

 community, with the first coming from Aaron Hill, Alex Nguyen and Julian Berman ([PR
 \#105](https://github.com/thefundamentaltheor3m/Sphere-Packing-Lean/pull/105)).
-Soon afterwards, Sidharth joined Carnegie Mellon University for his PhD, and brought in David Renshaw and Aaron Lin.
-In September 2025, Sidharth gave a talk about the project at the Graduate Student and Postdoc Colloquium at CMU, and a few weeks later, he gave a similar talk at the formalisation seminar in Cambridge.
+Soon afterwards, Sid joined Carnegie Mellon University for his PhD, and brought in [David Renshaw](https://github.com/dwrensha) and [Aaron Lin](https://github.com/coolrmal).
+In September 2025, Sid gave a talk about the project at the Graduate Student and Postdoc Colloquium at CMU, and a few weeks later, he gave a similar talk at the formalisation seminar in Cambridge.
 On 20 October, 2025, [the first